Hermitian K-theory, derived equivalences and Karoubi's Fundamental Theorem: Higher Grothendieck-Witt groups of schemes

-\begin{proof} By assumption, the map $K(X) \to \bK(X)$ is a stable equivalence.
+For the second part, the map $K(X) \to \bK(X)$ is a stable equivalence, by assumption.
 Therefore, the lower horizontal map in the square of Theorem \ref{thm:KbKGWKGW} is a stable equivalence.
 Since this square is homotopy cartesian, the upper horizontal map of that square is also an equivalence. \end{proof}